VenueDriver/screen-driver/TECH_DEBTS.md

 1. ~~Get rid of getting validation message on reset password validation~~
 1. Rework all forms to use FormGroups
 1. ~~An error appears in the console if try to switch to the 'schedules' tab while tree view node is in edit mode~~
+1. Refactor tabbed switcher.
+Title of a tab should be received from inner tab component instead of setting it in app component

 ##### Kiosk
 1. ~~Create in memory local storage~~